Italy's 5-Star says Salvini no longer a credible partner

 The 5-Star Movement has been hurt by its tie-up with the League, halving its voter support since the two parties joined forces in June last year, according to opinion polls.
 The League has overtaken it to become Italy’s most popular party.

-Reporting by Gavin Jones; Editing by David Holmes
+Editing by David Holmes and Alexandra Hudson